-As a result of the Stockholders Agreement, Messrs.
-William K. Steiner and Sheila S. Steiner (co-trustees of the William K. Steiner Revocable Trust), Michael S. Steiner and Cindy B. Greenstein are a group with shared voting power over an aggregate of 64.3% of the Company's Common Stock.
-See "Ownership of Certain Beneficial Owners and Management - Stockholders Agreement."
-Accordingly, the Company is a "controlled company" under the listing standards of AMEX.
-Therefore, the Company is not subject to AMEX's rules otherwise requiring companies like the Company to have a Board of Directors consisting of at least 50% "independent directors," governing the determination of executive compensation and governing the nomination of directors.
-The Company has, however, voluntarily complied with AMEX's minimum independent director and executive compensation determination rules.
+As a result of the Stockholders' Agreement, William K. Steiner and Sheila S. Steiner (co-trustees of the William K. Steiner Revocable Trust) and Michael S. Steiner are a group with shared voting power over in excess of 50% of the Company's Common Stock.
+See "Ownership of Certain Beneficial Owners and Management - Stockholders' Agreement."
+Accordingly, the Company is a "controlled company" under the NYSE Alternext Company Guide and, therefore, is not subject to NYSE Alternext's rules otherwise requiring companies listed thereon to have a Board of Directors consisting of at least 50% "independent directors," governing the determination of executive compensation and governing the nomination of directors.
+The Company has, however, voluntarily complied with NYSE Alternext's minimum independent director and executive compensation determination rules.